dmpine/MicroPlotterJava/README.md

 # MicroPlotterJava
- Serial data plotting and recorrding tool
+ This is a serial data plotting and recording tool.